blackbullion/Mandrill/README.md

 #### MandrillManager

 This is the class of most interest.
 It is bound to the ioc container as `mandrill` and can be accessed using the `Facades\Mandrill` facade.
 This class implements the ManagerInterface by extending AbstractManager.
 The interface and abstract class are both part of [Graham Campbell's](https://github.com/GrahamCampbell) [Laravel Manager](https://github.com/GrahamCampbell/Laravel-Manager) package, so you may want to go and checkout the docs for how to use the manager class over at that repository.
-Note that the connection class returned will always be an instance of `BlueBayTravel\Mandrill\Mandrill`.
+Note that the connection class returned will always be an instance of `Blackbullion\Mandrill\Mandrill`.

 #### Facades\Mandrill